Never give up on what you really want to do. The person with big dreams is more powerful than one with all the facts.

-In Year 6 our teacher is Miss Henry and our fantastic teaching assistant is Mr Beadle.
-In our class, we know that it is OK to make mistakes, as this is how we learn and find out new things.
-Miss Henry and Mr Beadle believe in each and every one of us, and are always encouraging us to be the best that we can be!
+In Year 6 our teacher is Miss Henry and our fantastic teaching assistant is Miss Waters.
+In Class 6, we know that it is OK to make mistakes, as this is how we learn and find out new things.
+Miss Henry and Miss Waters believe in each and every one of us and are always encouraging us to be the best that we can be!

 How your child is learning at home is very important to me.
 If you have any queries, please do not hesitate to email the School, and I can help you as best I can!